aimtruong/team-profile-generator/README.md

 ---

 ## Installation
-- Remember to "npm install" to install all programs before starting Team Profile Generator
+- Clone this repo locally and write "npm install" to install all of the packages before starting Team Profile Generator

 ## Usage